Best 6 ways how to use a home equity line of credit wisely

 1. Make smart home improvements

 One of the best ways to use a home equity line is to fund improvements to your house and property.
 Use the money to pay for necessary repairs like a roof replacement or for important upgrades like bringing your electrical system up to code.
-You may also consider building an addition onto your house or making improvements to the interior or exterior that will make your home more comfortable.
+You may also consider building an addition on to your house or making improvements to the interior or exterior that will make your home more comfortable.
 Choose projects that will increase the resale value of your home, and you'll be paid back when you sell in the future.
 Smart choices are also ones that increase your curb appeal when you sell, such as fresh paint or new siding.

 2. Consolidate high-interest debt

 The average interest rate on a new credit card is over 19%.
-If you are carrying a balance on one or more credit cards or have a zero-interest introductory offer that is ending, using a home equity line to pay them off could save you thousands of dollars in interest and, in turn, help you pay off your debt much faster.
+If you are carrying a balance on one or more credit cards or have a zero-interest introductory offer that is ending, using a home equity line to pay them off could save you thousands of dollars in interest on your credit card debt and, in turn, help you pay off your debt much faster.
 Current home equity line rates are less than half of what a credit card company typically charges, so consider using a home equity line to consolidate your debt.

 3. Supplement your emergency fund